distributeaid/distributeaid.org/content/pages/regions/the-balkans/bosnia.md

 overview: Bosnia and Herzegovina is one of the last transit corridors used by people on the move (PoM) to reach the EU.
-[3,076 migrants and asylum-seekers arrived irregularly in BiH in August](https://reliefweb.int/report/bosnia-and-herzegovina/bosnia-and-herzegovina-operational-update-august-2022), representing a 47% increase since the previous month, and a 78% increase compared to August 2021.
+[3,076 migrants and asylum-seekers arrived irregularly in BiH in August](https://reliefweb.int/report/bosnia-and-herzegovina/bosnia-and-herzegovina-operational-update-august-2022), representing a 47% increase since the previous month and a 78% increase compared to August 2021.
 Afghanistan and Burundi are the two largest nationalities represented among PoM in Bosnia.
 [Around 19% of PoM stay for less than two weeks, and 4% stay for 12 to 24 months before they continue their journey.](https://bih.iom.int/sites/g/files/tmzbdl1076/files/documents/dtm_bih_14-round_report_21_07_2022_eng.pdf)